DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "I think so."

 "If <span title="spirits">they</span>'d learn about our trap what are we going to do?
-Next time we set the big trap, but their bunch would be cautious and avoid approaching it, then there would be <span title="jp. 元も子もねぇ This is a interesting way to say that your work would produce no profits">no meaning</span> to it."
+Next time we set a big trap, but their bunch would be cautious and avoid approaching it, then there would be <span title="jp. 元も子もねぇ This is a interesting way to say that your work would produce no profits">no meaning</span> to it."

-"It is fine cuz their heads, not well."
+"They are not good with their heads, it is fine."

 From the back seat...